Cookie Salter, RN, LNHA, MBA, Director of Nursing

 The Director of Nursing, who reports to the Administrator, is responsible for the overall operation of nursing services in accordance with current federal, state and local standards, guidelines and regulations.
 Ms. Salter, who came to us from the Tampa Bay area has many years of nursing management experience in the skilled nursing setting.
 She has worked in Senior Living for over 20 years and started her career as a C.N.A.
 She has had the privilege to work in several Faith-based facilities throughout her career.
 Ms. Salter has a passion for Senior Living and strongly believes that the residents are the center of what we do.

-Pamela Herbert, RN, BAS, Director of Community Life Services
+Pamela Herbert, RN, BAS, Director of Nursing for Assisted Living and Transitional Care Services

 The Director of Community Life Services is responsible for the coordination of health care services on campus.
 Contact with residents is maintained via home and hospital visits, phone calls, and coordination with other staff on campus.
 The Director of Community Life Services also serves as the Director of Nursing for the Assisted Living Facility.
 Ms. Herbert’s nursing experience includes 12 years in oncology nursing, 5 years as manager of the Clark and Daughtrey Medical Group’s Cancer Program, 4 years as clinical department manager of Lakeland Regional Health’s Primary Care Clinic at Lake Miriam which also included pediatrics and the Walk In Clinic.
 Her passion is to provide nursing care with love and compassion.
 Pamela obtained a Bachelors of Applied Science in Healthcare Administration from Polk State College.